History of the University of Michigan: 1950 to present

 An enduring legacy of the 1960s was the sharp rise in campus activism.
 The campus tumult of the 1960s was to some extent foreshadowed during World War I, when disputes arose between faculty, administrators, and students over issues including military instruction and teaching of the German language.
 In the 1930s, student groups had formed to promote socialism, labor, isolationism, and pacifism, as well as interest in the Spanish Civil War.
-Political dissent, largely mollified by campus consensus during World War II, returned to UM with a vengeance during the Civil Rights Movement and the Vietnam War.
+Political dissent, largely mollified by campus consensus during World War II, returned to the university with a vengeance during the Civil Rights Movement and the Vietnam War.

 On November 5, 1962, Martin Luther King Jr. delivered two speeches to capacity crowds in Hill Auditorium and also participated in an intimate student discussion and faculty dinner reception at the Michigan Union.
 “The American dream is as yet unfulfilled,” he said, in his only known visit to Ann Arbor.

 On March 24, 1964, a group of faculty held the nation's first "teach-in" to protest American policy in Southeast Asia.
 2,500 students attended the event.
 A series of 1966 sit-ins by Voice, the campus political party of Students for a Democratic Society, prompted the administration to ban sit-ins, a move that, in turn, led 1,500 students to conduct a one-hour sit-in in the administration building.
 In September 1969, a 12,000-student march followed a Michigan football game; on October 15, 1969, 20,000 rallied against the war in Michigan Stadium.
 Radicals adopted increasingly confrontational tactics, including an episode in which members of the Jesse James Gang, an SDS offshoot, locked themselves in a room with an on-campus military recruiter and refused to release him.
 Hatcher's successor, Robben Wright Fleming—an experienced labor negotiator and former chancellor of the University of Wisconsin–Madison—is credited by university historian Howard Peckham with preventing the campus from experiencing the violent outbreaks seen at other American universities.

 Low minority enrollment was also a cause of unrest.
 In March 1970, the Black Action Movement, an umbrella name for a coalition of student groups, sponsored a campus-wide strike to protest low minority enrollment and to build support for an African American Studies department.
 The strike included picket lines that prevented entrance to university buildings and was widely observed by students and faculty.
 Eight days after the strike began, the university granted many of BAM's demands.